mamadgit/BibBreeze/Instructions-Descriptions.md

    - Here, `[Your Username]` represents your actual Windows username.
    - Copy the original `biblatex.def` from your source or backup location to this path.
    - Ensure you have administrative privileges to write to this directory or run your text editor as an administrator.

+Or if you'd prefer another method:
+- Copy the contents of `APA-Custom-Template.def` **from line 5 to line 16**.
+Locate the original `biblatex.def` in your installation path and add the copied content to the macro `DeclareDriverSourccemap` on **line 1339**.
+-
 Remember, modifying system files like `biblatex.def` can affect other LaTeX documents you work on, so backup your current `biblatex.def` before making changes.

 ## Detailed-Explanation-of-Code branch
-In this branch a detailed explanation of the main algorithms that make this APA referencing package unique have been explained.
+In this branch a detailed explanation of the main algorithms that make this APA referencing package unique has been explained.
 Furthermore, the key innovations have been listed.